 Identify the apprenticeship level and gain relevant organisational support for salary cost via a business case submitted via appropriate channels.

-Identify a local training provider which can deliver the standard.
+Identify a suitable training provider which can deliver the standard.

-Work with local managers and teams where apprentice positions will be embedded, seeking support from these individuals as well as providing support to them in delivering the apprenticeship against the apprenticeship standard including the 20% off the job requirement.
+Work with local managers and teams where apprentice positions will be embedded, seeking support from these individuals as well as providing support to them in delivering the apprenticeship against the apprenticeship standard including the required off the job training element.

 Complete and seek approval and sign off for the job description.